isomerpages/moe-ssrc/projects-awarded/thematic-grant/_posts/2025-05-09-post-Ageing Futures and Resource Environments of Foreign–born Singapore Residents.md

 healthcare and eldercare needs.</p>
 </li>
 </ul>
-<p>This study will integrate quantitative and qualitative research methods
-through two work packages to develop a comprehensive understanding of foreign- and local-born older adults’ resource environments.</p>
 <p>This project will extend conceptual knowledge on the differentiated resource
 environments of foreign-born older adults, augmenting ageing-migration and life-course theories for Migration Studies and Social and Geographical